Trump to Preside Over Historic Arab-Israel Recognition Deals

 Tuesday's ceremony follows months of intricate diplomacy headed by Kushner and Trump's envoy for international negotiations, Avi Berkowitz, that first bore fruit Aug.
 13 when the Israel-UAE deal was announced.
 That was followed by the first direct commercial flight between the countries, and then the Sept.
 11 announcement of the Bahrain-Israel agreement.

-A senior White House official said Monday that the documents had been completed and that the UAE-Israel agreement would be longer and more detailed than the Bahrain agreement because there had been more time to finalize it.
+A senior White House official said Monday the UAE-Israel agreement would be longer and more detailed than the Bahrain agreement because there had been more time to finalize it.
 Still, the lack of clarity even a day before the ceremony has raised some suspicions about the durability of the agreements.

 Even in Israel, where the accords have received widespread acclaim, there is concern that that they might result in U.S. sales of sophisticated weaponry to the UAE and Bahrain, thus potentially upsetting Israel's qualitative military edge in the region.
 Meanwhile, a politically vulnerable Netanyahu is facing questions about appearing at such a large event just days after he announced a new nationwide lockdown to fight a surge in coronavirus cases that will impose severe restrictions on movement and gatherings.
 The White House is encouraging those attending Tuesday's ceremony to wear masks.